 However, he began to feel God’s call on his life, and by the age of 24 (in 1859), he was ordained and pastoring a church in Monticello, Missouri.

 Shortly after his appointment, he fell into controversy during the Civil War.
 Because of his pastorate, his name was added to a list of people who were being required to take an oath of allegiance to the Union.
 In addition to an oath, those on the list were required to contribute $500 to the Union cause.
 Bounds disagreed with this type of fundraising (and besides, didn’t have $500), and was arrested, being charged as a Confederate sympathizer.
 He spent a year and a half in federal prison, and was eventually released in Memphis during a prisoner exchange between the Union and the Confederacy.

 After his release, Bounds thought he would be of best use as a chaplain for the Confederacy, with the 3rd Missouri Infantry CSA.
 But during the Second Battle of Franklin, Bounds suffered a severe head wound caused by a Union saber, and was taken captive as a prisoner of war.
 He and other Confederate prisoners were later released June 28, 1865 (two short months following the close of the Civil War), upon the taking of an oath of loyalty to the United States.

 Not to be dissuaded from his home and the people who he loved, Bounds returned to Franklin, Missouri to aid in spiritually rebuilding the war-torn area.
 It will come as no surprise to those familiar with Bounds that his most powerful ministry came through his weekly prayer meetings, which were known to often last several hours.

-Doubtless, Bounds is best known for his eight books on prayer, which Jawbone has available singly through iTunes.
-However, his entire collection of ten books is available on iTunes, as well as Amazon, Barnes and Noble, and Kobo.
+Doubtless, Bounds is best known for his eight books on prayer, which Jawbone has available individually through iTunes.
+Additionally, his entire collection of ten books is available on iTunes, as well as Amazon, Barnes and Noble, and Kobo.

 More books available from E.M.
 Bounds